Pharmacy Services Administrative Organizations

 Pharmacist helping patient

-Managing insurer and PBM relationships, including fielding questions about claims, contracting, reimbursement and payer/PBM audits.
+Manage relationships with health insurers and PBMs, including questions about claims, contracting, reimbursement and audits

 icon